-A Sound Story About Audrey And Brad - Students are introduced to the sounds of the letters of the alphabet, including consonant, consonant digraph, and vowel sounds, using a series of sound pictures presented as part of a story.
+A Sound Story About Audrey And Brad - Students are introduced to the sounds of the letters of the alphabet, along with consonant digraph sounds and a variety of vowel sounds, using a series of sound pictures presented as part of a story.
 This book includes sixteen $8\frac{1}{2}$ by 11 inch charts that can be posted on the wall, showing each sound picture and the letter or letter patterns that represent that sound.